ZephyrusZhang/CS307-Project-2/report/README.md

 ## 1.5 `contract`

-`contract` table is a new table and used to record the information of contract in task2_test_data_publish.csv.
-We use foreign key to connect it with staff
+`contract` table is a new table and used to record the information of contract in `task2_test_data_publish.csv`.
+We use foreign key to connect it with `staff`

 ```postgresql
 constraint contract_staff_fk foreign key (contract_manager_id) references staff (id) on delete cascade